 The Center for Women Veterans was established by Congress in November 1994 by Public Law (P.L.)
 103-446.

-- Monitor and coordinate VA’s administration of health care and benefits services, and programs for women Veterans.
+- To monitor and coordinate VA’s administration of health care and benefits services, and programs for women Veterans.

-- Serve as an advocate for a cultural transformation (both within VA and in the general public) in recognizing the service and contributions of women Veterans and women in the military.
+- To serve as an advocate for a cultural transformation (both within VA and in the general public) in recognizing the service and contributions of women Veterans and women in the military.

-- Raise awareness of the responsibility to treat women Veterans with dignity and respect.
+- To raise awareness of the responsibility to treat women Veterans with dignity and respect.

 How to Contact Us